luarocks/lua-style-guide/README.md

 decisions listed below.

-The list of recommendations in this document was based on the ones mentioned in the following style guides (sometimes copying material verbatim, sometimes giving the opposite advice! :) ):
+The list of recommendations in this document was based on the ones mentioned in the following style guides: (sometimes copying material verbatim, sometimes giving the opposite advice! :) )

 * https://github.com/Olivine-Labs/lua-style-guide/
 * https://github.com/zaki/lua-style-guide